sam-parsons/snowpack-plugin-dsv/README.md

 };
 ```

 If you would like to use multiple files with different delimiters, populate the `delimiters` array with the appropriate file extensions.
-Note: Make sure the second character of the custom file <i>is</i> the delimiter used in the data.
+Note: Make sure the second character of the custom file extension <i>is</i> the delimiter used in the data.
 Ex: If delimiting by `~`, the file extension should be `.~sv`.

 ```js
 module.exports = {